maxwelliverson/agate/README.md

 In looking around at existing message passing libraries, I found that almost all of them were either
  - Primarily designed for interprocess and/or cross-network use, and thus have a lot of overhead that is unnecessary in process local use
- - Very heavyweight, requiring one to "buy into" an entire framework
+ - Very heavyweight, requiring users to "buy into" an entire framework

+As such, I figured there was need for a small, fast, low-level message passing library optimized for in-process use.

 ## Goals